django-cms/django-cms/docs/introduction/06-apphooks.rst

 ..  note:: Your apphook won't work until the page has been published.

-In its *Advanced settings* (from the toolbar, select *Page > Advanced settings...*) choose "Polls Application" from the *Application* pop-up menu, and save once more.
+In its *Advanced settings* (from the toolbar, select *Page > Advanced settings...*) choose "Polls Application" from the *Application* pop-up menu, enter "polls" as namspace for its urls into *application instance name*, and save once more.

 .. image:: /introduction/images/select-application.png
    :alt: select the 'Polls' application